AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Experiments and Analysis

-To evaluate the impact of each modality on entity disambiguation, we design ablated models of our approach by removing text, image, or attribute from the model input.
-The results show that each modality can benefit the disambiguation performance, while the attribute modality contributes the most, which is indicated by the performance gap between the AMELINK model and the AMELINK\_w/o\_Attribute model.
-This performance gap may be because attributes provide a strong, direct signal for the coreference between review and gold entity.
-On the other hand, the attribute information potentially contains traits of the entities that effectively bridge the gap between the visual (i.e., product image) and textual (i.e., description) inputs since the attributes contain visual attributes (i.e., color) as well as descriptive attributes (i.e., system memory).
+To evaluate the impact of each modality on entity disambiguation, we design ablated models of our approach by removing text, image, or attributes from the model input.
+The results show that each modality can benefit the disambiguation, while the attribute information brings a considerable performance improvement.
+A possible reason for this performance gap is that attributes provide a strong, direct signal for the coreference between the review context of each mention and its gold entity.
+In addition, during the text-based disambiguation, we use \texttt{System Attribute} to select a subset of attribute values for the candidate entities.
+However, the \texttt{System Attribute} may contain incorrect attributes or miss some attributes of the mention that are also contained in the review.
+To evaluate its impact on text-based disambiguation, for the {\tt Test} set, we use \texttt{Gold Attribute} labeled by humans, which yields significantly higher F1 scores, e.g., 73.08\% F1 for the \textit{Disambiguation} setting and 62.87\% for the \textit{End-to-End} setting.

+Finally, we also set up a human performance for entity disambiguation by randomly sampling 50 reviews, with 10 candidate entities for each review, for the \textit{Disambiguation} setting and 50 reviews for the \textit{End-to-End} setting, and ask two annotators to execute manual entity-linking.
+Based on Fleiss $\kappa$~\cite{fleiss1971measuring}, the agreement score between the two annotators is 0.69 for the \textit{Disambiguation} setting and 0.71 for the \textit{End-to-End} setting.
+We consider a human prediction accurate only if both annotators provide the true label.
+As we can see in Table~\ref{tab:entity_disambiguation}, there is a considerable gap between our model and \textit{Human Performance}.